itacab/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ## - (x,y,subject)_train and (x,y,subject)_test contains the datafiles loaded into R, (x,y,subject)_merge contains the datafiles merged as train and test groups.

+## - features and activity contains the correct names for the x and y data sts, mean_std calculates the mean and standard deviation for x_merge.

 ## -